Fact: More than 90% of the online entrepreneurs I speak with are afraid of being pushy or sales-y during a sales call.

 In the rare chance that someone says, “No, I’m not interested in your program” because they might be confused and think this is a time to pick my brain, I politely and kindly direct them to my sales page or website to have any of their questions answered.
 I might also tell them about my next free piece of content, or refer them to a different product or service that I think is a better fit.
 I then let them know that when they are highly interested in a program that I offer, that they can reapply for a discovery call.

-Now open those calls with confidence girls and let’s get you booking clients like hot cakes!
+Now open those calls with with a sales script that builds confidence and let’s get you booking clients like hot cakes!